 Graduates of the program in mathematics are prepared to enter a wide range of careers or continue their education with graduate or professional studies.

-You can learn more about careers in mathematics on the AMS (American Mathematical Society) and SIAM (Society for Industrial and Applied Mathematics) web-sites:
+You can learn more about careers in mathematics on the AMS (American Mathematical Society), MAA (Mathematical Association of America), and SIAM (Society for Industrial and Applied Mathematics) web-sites:

 In 2009 the top job in the US was “mathematician”, according to careercast.com, a company that ranks the top 200 jobs in the US according to five criteria inherent to every job: environment, income, employment outlook, physical demands and stress.
 It dropped to second place in 2011, being overtaken by software engineer.
 At that time, the top five jobs were all mathematical.
 Even though Mathematician has fallen out of the top ten in 2013, many of the jobs in the top ten require a math background.
 The top job in 2013 is Actuary, which is math-intensive.
+In 2014 the top spot was back to Mathematician.
 Emerging areas for jobs are:

 - data mining